-ORDERED by Commissioner Susan F. Clark, as prehearing officer that Florida Power Corporation's request for confidential classification for portions of DN-08838-94 is granted in part and denied in part as set forth in the body of this Order.
+ORDERED by Commissioner J. Terry Deason, as Prehearing Officer, that Florida Power Corporation's request for confidential classification for portions of document number 00609-96 is granted as set forth in the body of this Order.
 It is further

 ORDERED that Florida Power Corporation's request for the declassification date is granted as set forth in the body of this Order.
 It is further